Helping wildlife affected by bushfires

 Description: Wildlife in fires

-Wildlife rescue groups that we are supporting
+Wildlife rescue groups we supported

 New South Wales

 Sydney Metropolitan Wildlife Service was formed in May 1997, by a large group of experienced wildlife carers, to meet the specific needs of urban wildlife in the Sydney metropolitan area.
-Sydney Wildlife runs a Wildlife Mobile Care Unit, staffed by experienced volunteer veterinarians, that is travelling to fire grounds to rescue and treat injured and fire-affected wildlife.
+Sydney Wildlife runs a Wildlife Mobile Care Unit, staffed by experienced volunteer veterinarians, that travelled to fire grounds to rescue and treat injured and fire-affected wildlife.

 South Australian Veterinary Emergency Management Inc. (SAVEM) was founded in 2009, and has been part of the State Emergency Management Plan since 2010.
 A decade of effective response has built SAVEM’s reputation and credibility with Tier 1 Emergency Services such as the Country Fire Service and SA Police.
-This fire season, SAVEM has been on the fire ground since 20 December 2019 at the Cudlee Creek (Adelaide Hills; 25,000 hectares) and the Ravine (Kangaroo Island; 200,000 hectares) fires.
+SAVEM was active on the fire ground since 20 December 2019 at the Cudlee Creek (Adelaide Hills; 25,000 hectares) and the Ravine (Kangaroo Island; 200,000 hectares) fires.
+The last fire was exterminated in March 2020.
 SAVEM was quickly “activated” for the Cudlee Creek fire five days before Christmas.
 Their tasks over the first few days of the fire largely involved "pet" livestock.
 However, by day four of the response in persistently hot weather, wildlife began to emerge, seeking water and food, and their focus shifted to assessment and triage of kangaroos and koalas, with the occasional possum, bird or reptile.
 Many kangaroos suffered severe hind limb burns and were euthanised on animal welfare grounds.
 Koalas presented in three main groups: (1) minor burns to face or to two limbs, and were able to be sent in to care with a competent licenced carer after veterinary assessment and initial treatment (2) those requiring hospitalisation were given veterinary first aid and transported to the nearby Cleland Wildlife Park, into the care of senior veterinarian Dr Ian Hough, and (3) those triaged as being too badly injured and with poor prognosis were euthanised.
 SAVEM's professional experience over ten years has taught them that triage must be rigorous.
 The highest standards of animal welfare must be maintained and that there is no benefit in keeping and treating a badly injured wild animal in hospital, only to find that euthanasia is required after the animal has endured several weeks of captivity and frequent anesthesia and handling.
 Another important consideration is that South Australian koalas often succumb to renal disease following stress – especially the stress of hospitalisation.